Find out who she is, what she cares about, and what her talents are.

 Cooperative Learning: With a tight-knit group of friends, Girl Scouts learn and grow together while cheering on each other.

 Activities in the Girl Scout Leadership Experience focus on four key areas:

 - Life Skills

 With the help of supportive adults and troop leaders who bring those processes to life, Girl Scouts:

 Collaborate with other people, both locally and globally, to learn from others and expand her horizons.

 Do something to make the world a better place.

 Demonstrate the Aloha Spirit by providing a service that makes someone’s life better.
 Aloha Ambassador Troops represent the Girl Scouts of Hawai`i to our community and sister Girl Scouts around the globe.
 They share with neighbors, welcome visitors to our islands, and create smiles.
 As Girl Scout Aloha Ambassadors, you’ll discover the fun, friendship and power of girls together, while performing valuable community service.

-The Honor Troop program provides leaders and girls with a tool to create a qualtiy troop program which will aid in retention of girls in their troop.
-Leaders should discuss with the girls and adults in their troop the requirements to be an Honor Troop, and set troop goals and schedules using the Honor Troop program requirements.
+The Honor Troop program provides leaders and girls with a tool to create a quality troop program that will aid in retention of girls in their troop.
+Leaders should discuss with the girls and adults in their troop the requirements to be an Honor Troop and set troop goals and schedules using the Honor Troop program requirements.
 Troops should use the GSLE as a guideline when planning their calendar.
 Honor Troop applications are accepted on an annual basis (May 1 – September 30.)